LukasDrothler/fastapiutils/README.md

-from fastapi import APIRouter, Depends, Request, Path, HTTPException, status from typing import Annotated from fastapiutils import User, CurrentActiveUser from fastapiutils.dependencies import get_database_service, get_i18n_service from .models import Pet  # Your custom models
+from fastapi import APIRouter, Depends, Request, Path, HTTPException, status from typing import Annotated from fastapiutils import User, CurrentActiveUser from fastapiutils.dependencies import DatabaseServiceDependency, I18nServiceDependency from .models import Pet  # Your custom models

 """Create the router for pet-related endpoints"""